allansrc/Catalina-macOS-Aspire-5/README.md

 ### Post installation

-First things first, if you are using an SSD make sure to enable the TRIM support:
+If you are using an SSD make sure to enable the TRIM support:

 ```